 The question of participation of other stakeholders is a huge challenge because of lack of clarification about how it could be meaningfully facilitated in practice.
-The challenge of making the CAADP process as inclusive as possible was inevitable because "the CAADP process was not explicit about the participation of the non-technical people in the process [especially] before the roundtable" (Zimmerman, et al., 2009: 146).
-Moreover, there has not been "a clear strategy for post compact support for countries" (Ogutu, et al., 2010: 9).
-The situation is reportedly changing for countries which have embarked on the CAADP process in the recent past since guidelines for facilitating participation have been developed (Randall, 2011).
+The challenge of making the CAADP process as inclusive as possible was inevitable because 'the CAADP process was not explicit about the participation of the non-technical people in the process [especially] before the roundtable' (Zimmerman et al. 2009: 146).
+Moreover, there has not been 'a clear strategy for post compact support for countries' (Ogutu et al. 2010: 9).
+The situation is reportedly changing for countries which have embarked on the CAADP process in the recent past, since guidelines for facilitating participation have been developed (Randall 2011).

 In the absence of these guidelines, most informants argued that the challenge has been to define exactly who would adequately represent the private sector as well as civil society.
-In the interviews, it was debated whether "CISANET and NASFAM adequately represent civil society, FUM adequately represents farmers and MCCCI adequately represents the private sector"12.
-There were some doubts about the capacity of these organizations to meaningfully claim representing their respective hugely diversified constituents.
-These are legitimate concerns because most of these organizations often have a weak membership basis and their internal capacity for communication is very weak to facilitate meaningful dialogue (Zimmerman, et al., 2009 and Kolavalli, et al., 2010).
-Consequently, "civil society organizations, politicians and private sector are only visibly brought on board during important CAADP milestones notably compact signing and high level business meeting"13.
+In the interviews, it was debated whether 'CISANET and NASFAM adequately represent civil society, FUM adequately represents farmers and MCCCI adequately represents the private sector'.12 There were some doubts about the capacity of these organisations to meaningfully claim representing their respective hugely diversified constituents.
+These are legitimate concerns because most of these organisations often have a weak membership basis and their internal capacity for communication is very weak to facilitate meaningful dialogue (Kolavalli et al. 2010; Zimmerman et al. 2009).
+Consequently, 'civil society organisations, politicians and private sector are only visibly brought on board during important CAADP milestones notably compact signing and high level business meeting.

-The platform for civil society organizations and the private sector to meaningfully engage with the CAADP process does not exist.
-Neither representatives of civil society organizations nor the private sector are involved in the ASWAp management structure.
-They are only involved in the Sector Working Group (SWG) and Technical Working Groups (TWGs).
-This means that they are not involved in the entire decision making process which effectively undermines prospects for a viable system of checks and balances.
-They are thus marginalized when it comes to making key decisions about, and pertaining to the CAADP process especially since "the SWGs and TWGs are not yet fully functional"14.
-They have further not been involved in the framing and drafting of key CAADP documents.
-They have only been invited to review the documents "with little or no guarantee that our inputs will be taken into account in the final documents"15.
+The platform for CSOs and the private sector to meaningfully engage with the CAADP process does not exist.
+Neither representatives of CSOs nor the private sector are involved in the ASWAp management structure.
+They are only involved in the TWGs and Sector Working Groups (SWGs).
+This means that they are not involved in the entire decision-making process, which effectively undermines prospects for a viable system of checks and balances.
+They are thus marginalised when it comes to making key decisions about and pertaining to the CAADP process, especially since 'the SWGs and TWGs are not yet fully functional.'14 They have further not been involved in the framing and drafting of key CAADP documents.
+They have only been invited to review the documents 'with little or no guarantee that our inputs will be taken into account in the final documents.'15

 Compared to the private sector, there are claims that civil society has engaged relatively better with the CAADP process.
 For many government officials, the marginal engagement of the private sector with the CAADP process is largely of its own making.
 They expressed serious concerns about the preparedness and agility of the private sector to meaningfully engage with the CAADP process.
-They argued that the private sector exudes a deep seated beneficiary mentality which makes it difficult for it to seize opportunities; suffers from weak capitalization; and is highly dependent on the state.
-This re-echos Harrigan's (2001) sentiments that the private sector in Malawi exists but it is owned by the state.
+They argued that the private sector exudes a deep-seated beneficiary mentality which makes it difficult for it to seize opportunities; suffers from weak capitalisation; and is highly dependent on the state.
+This echoes Harrigan's (2001) sentiments that the private sector in Malawi exists but it is owned by the state.